sampottinger/cdibase/README.md

 <br>
 ### Technologies Used

-Daxlabbase itself is written in [Flask](flask.pocoo.org/).
+Cdibase itself is written in [Flask](flask.pocoo.org/).
 The original version targets a [sqlite3](www.sqlite.org) database but any SQL database can be used with minimal modification.
 There is planned future support for MongoDB backends.
 The front-end, rendered by [Jinja2](jinja.pocoo.org) templates, uses some [jQuery](http://jquery.com/).

 The suggested production (server) environment runs a [Gunicorn](http://gunicorn.org/) instance managed by [Supervisor](http://supervisord.org/) behind public facing [nginx](http://wiki.nginx.org/Main).